 The Most Important Step

 Find the nutrition facts and ingredient list of your bone broth.
-These two pieces of information are the only objective data points we have at our disposal to figure out if the bone broth is quality or junk.
+These two pieces of information are the only objective data points we have at our disposal to figure out if the product is quality or junk.

 Here are 9 things to look for on the nutrition panel/ingredients list:

 1. Does it Use Real Bone Broth?

-Some top bone broths list ingredients like collagen, bone broth protein or bone broth concentrates.
+Some top brands list ingredients like collagen, bone broth protein or concentrates.

 Pro tip: Look for ingredients like: ‘chicken bones’ or ‘chicken bone broth.’

 2. How Much Protein Per Serving?

 Any reputable brand should have at least 8 g of protein per 250ml serving.
 Anything less on the ingredient list and I would not call it bone broth.

-3. Does Your Bone Broth Have Cheap Filler Proteins?
+3. Does It Have Cheap Filler Stock Sources?